-- Determine the number of months TANF cash assistance was received in the other state by contacting the appropriate persons.
-The National Directory of Contacts for TANF and SNAP can be found at: https://www.dhs.wisconsin.gov/em/public-assistance.pdf.
+- 1. Determine the number of months TANF cash assistance was received in the other state by contacting the appropriate persons.
 Only months of TANF cash assistance received after September 1, 1996 can be counted.
 If the contact cannot confirm that the assistance received in the other state was TANF, do not use the information.
 The months of TANF cash assistance received in the other state does not have to be verified in writing. - Enter the month and years that TANF was received in the other state in the Time Limit Tracking application as OTF-Benefits from Another State.
 In the details field, the FEP must indicate the date verified and any other relevant information.